sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 If you just want a phone that makes phone calls and texts (weirdo) you can get some cheap pay as you go phone.
 I have a BOOST prepaid phone which I use for when people come to visit me and haven't had any trouble with it.

+## Shopping
+* Amazon has no tax in California
+* Amazon gives free shipping for 1 month through Prime, get one intern to signup at a time you can have free shipping all work term
+* Woot.com is awesome

 ## Area Specific Notes
 I've been to three main areas and will focus on info for those.
 If you are an intern and have more info let me know.